Drdiaz02/y2kool/README.md

 # Build phase

-# Develepor Notes
+# Developer Notes

 - Day 1
     As I build out the site things are coming back to me that I remember about the times.
 Like the culture; baggy jeans and studded belts, frosted tips and flip phones, pop-punk playlists and Myspace, pixel hearts, glitter text, alt cursors and absolute chaos!

 - Day 2-5
     I built some quick place holders for some of my pages and became blinded by the ambition of making my webpage come to life.
-There are so many ideas I have swimming in my head that I want to be able to make possible, but the problem with coding is that you must always focus on a single problem and sove it.
+There are so many ideas I have swimming in my head that I want to be able to make possible, but the problem with coding is that you must always focus on a single problem and solve it.
 So for the past few sessions beyond building simple placeholders and implementing an awesome styling choice for the page, I have been attempting to make an overlay that presents itself to the user on the initial visit to the site (the loading of a site) that will be specific to each page!
 The home page is a welcome overlay, and each console page will have its respective boot sequence to welcome the user.
 This will be the next goal I tackle as I move forward since I feel filling the page up and styling is much easier than defining specific behavior.
     - Today in class we went over some cool topics for javascript, functions!
 Functions are familiar but we went over some pretty interesting ways of manipulating functions to work for us.
 I went from trying to set an overlay as a static object that would disappear on its own, which did not go over well.
 However, working with 'events' really helped me understand how I can manipulate the page to perform certain actions during certain moments.
     - The style sheet took a while to make while exploring different options.
 I have more I want to do with it but I am also trying to take it slow to make sure everything works and looks correct so that I can focus on scaling instead of debugging.
 The gamecube page has a logo of the gamecube on the back which I will do for the other console pages.
 I was able to fix a small issue where the picture didnt cover the entire page and left a bar of white at the bottom with a simple background color = black to cover the rest of the page.